Co-Director and Physiotherapist Whangamata

 Occupational Therapist Mount Maunganui

-Paula is a Registered OT with over 25 years clinical experience working in the UK and NZ.
-She has worked with a diverse Client population of adults, elderly and youth; has worked in various settings of health departments, Social Services, Education, ACC, NGO's; and also been a supervisor and manager of a supported employment team and Return to Work programme.
-Paula has significant specialist experience in mental health and addictions; working in adult and elderly community mental health and addiction teams; offering individual therapy; and has established and facilitates self-development courses in anxiety management, assertiveness, self-esteem, wellness, recovery, depression and addiction.
+Paula is a registered OT with over 25 years clinical experience in the UK & NZ.
+She has worked with a diverse range of people in a wide range of settings.
+Paula has significant specialist experience in mental health & addictions, individual therapy, and has established & facilitated courses in anxiety management, assertiveness, self-esteem, wellness, recovery, depression & addiction.

 Speech-Language Therapist Papamoa

-Briony has SLT experience ranging from working with adults following TBI and stroke to working for the Ministry of Education in the Early Intervention team.
-After five years working for the Auckland DHB in their Rehab Plus facility, Briony then provided contract ACC work.
-Briony has experience providing comprehensive assessment and intervention for communication and swallowing impairments secondary to mild, moderate and severe TBI within the community.
+Briony’s SLT experience ranges from working with adults following TBI & stroke to working for the Ministry of Education’s Early Intervention team.
+After 5 years with Auckland DHB’s Rehab Plus, Briony provided contract ACC work.
+Briony has experience with comprehensive assessment & intervention for communication, & swallowing impairments secondary to mild, moderate & severe TBI.

 Clinical Psychologist Tauranga

 Geraldine was conferred a PhD (Psychology) and Post-Graduate Diploma in Clinical Psychology from the University of Otago in 2000.
-She is a NZ registered Clinical Psychologist and a member of the NZ College of Clinical Psychologists and NZ Pain Society.
-Geraldine has worked in DHB mental health teams and in academic positions.
-She is currently working part-time as a Clinical Psychologist in private practice in Tauranga.
+She is a NZ registered clinical psychologist & a member of the NZ College of Clinical Psychologists and NZ Pain Society.
+Geraldine has worked in DHB mental health teams & in academic positions.
+She currently works part-time as a clinical psychologist in private practice in Tauranga.

-Hilary qualified with a Doctorate of Clinical Psychology in 2012.
-She completed her internship in 2009 at the BOPDHB and worked in the Severe Behaviour Team for MOE Special Education for a year while completing her thesis.
+Hilary qualified with a Doctorate of Clinical Psychology (2012) & is a member of the NZ College of Clinical Psychologists.
+After completing her internship she worked in the severe behaviour team for MOE special education for a year while completing her thesis.
 Hilary also worked at CMH and BOPAS until 2015 when she started private practice.
-She continues to contract to the BOPDHB and PHO, does ACC work and sees private clients.
-Hilary is a member of the NZ College of Clinical Psychologists.
+She contracts to the BOPDHB and PHO, does ACC work and sees private clients.

 Clinical Psychologist and Neuropsychologist Tauranga

-Maren is a registered Clinical Psychologist and Neuropsychologist who completed her Doctorate in Clinical Psychology at Massey University in 2012.
-She has worked in Mental Health Services at Tauranga Hospital since 2009 and completed her thesis on 'Caregivers of a Family Member with a Traumatic Brain Injury'.
-Her Clients have ranged from childhood to the elderly and she has also worked specifically in the area of Oncology.
-She has been in private practice since 2013, including providing Neuropsychological Assessments to ACC.
-She currently sees private and ACC Clients with a range of difficulties including depression, anxiety, concussion/TBI, pain and physical illness.
+Maren is a registered clinical psychologist and neuropsychologist with a Doctorate in Clinical Psychology (2012).
+She has worked in mental health services at Tauranga Hospital since 2009 & completed her thesis on caregivers of a family member with a traumatic brain injury.
+She sees private and ACC clients with a difficulties including depression, anxiety, concussion/TBI, pain & physical illness.

-Mark is a registered Clinical Psychologist and obtained his Masters Degree in Clinical Psychology in 1988.
+Mark is a registered clinical psychologist with a Masters Degree in Clinical Psychology (1988).
 He went on to complete his doctorate in 1992.
 He has worked in both the public sector as well as private practice.
-Mark immigrated to NZ in 2001 and worked in a DHB on the crisis team before moving to Tauranga where he works for the local DHB and has a small part-time private practice.
+Mark immigrated to NZ in 2001 and worked in a DHB on the crisis team before moving to Tauranga where he works for the local DHB &has a small part-time private practice.
 He has over 25 years clinical experience.

 Clinical Psychologist Thames

-Karen is a registered Clinical Psychologist and completed her studies at the University of Waikato.
-She earned a Bachelor of Social Science with First Class Honours (Psychology), a Master of Social Science (Psychology) and a Postgraduate Diploma in Psychology (Clinical).
-Karen is a trained Cognitive Behavioural Therapist but also integrates other evidence-based modalities into her practice to suit the needs of her Clients.
-Karen is dedicated to understanding the individual needs of her Clients and their aspiration for change whilst acknowledging the context of their lives.
+Karen is a registered clinical psychologist with a Bachelor of Social Science (1st Class Honours), Master of Social Science (Psychology) & Postgraduate Diploma in Psychology (Clinical).
+She is a trained cognitive behavioural therapist but integrates other evidence-based modalities to suit clients’ needs.
+She is dedicated to clients’ individual needs & aspiration for change whilst acknowledging the context of their lives.